d8corp/innet-dom/README.md

 [← back](#index)

-With `innet` you can fully exclude component approach, but state management still to be available.
+With `innet`, you can completely avoid the traditional component approach while still having state management available.

-The state management based on [watch-state](https://github.com/d8corp/watch-state)
+State management is based on [watch-state](https://github.com/d8corp/watch-state)

-To bind state and content, use `State`, `Cache` or a function as the content.
+To bind state to content, use `State`, `Cache` or a function as the content.

-Turn back `index.html` and change `app.tsx`
+Turn back `index.html` and modify `app.tsx`
 ```typescript jsx
 import { State } from 'watch-state'